 Recent Research of college students across the nation indicates that students who live on campus are more satisfied with their college experience, earn higher grade point averages, and are more likely to graduate.
 (According to the American Council on Education)

 Why drive when you can walk!
-In five minutes, you can be anywhere on campus---classes, chapel, cafeteria, gym, library, computer labs, bookstore, friends and campus offices like the Registrars office, Financial Aid and Student Services.
+In five minutes, you can be anywhere on campus; classes, chapel, cafeteria, gym, library, computer labs, bookstore, friends and campus offices like the Registrars office, Financial Aid and Student Development.
 Time is money.

 There is a real disconnection for students who live off campus.
 Easy access to friends, faculty and staff is hindered.
 Participation in ministries, groups, activities, games and events is less likely for off campus students.
 There are many opportunities to serve and leadership and earn scholarships for students who live on campus.